dfinity/motoko/doc/md/base/Timer.md

       so durations should be chosen well above that.
 For frequent canister wake-ups the heartbeat mechanism should be considered.

-Note: Below functionality is active only if the user doesn't explicitly
-      implement `system func timer`.
+Note: The functionality described below is enabled only when the actor does not override it by declaring an explicit `system func timer`.

 Note: Timers are _not_ persisted across upgrades.
 One possible strategy
       to re-establish timers after an upgrade is to walk stable variables